ZipCPU/sdspi/README.md

   been drafted.
 It needs to be finished and tested.
 No data strobe support is planned for this model at present.

-- **Multi-block**: While simulation tests have demonstrated CMD17, `READ_SINGLE_BLOCK`, and CMD24, `WRITE_BLOCK`, the multiple block commands
+- **Multi-block**: Multiple block commands have been demonstrated in simulation.
-  have not yet been tested.
-These include CMD18, `READ_MULTIPLE_BLOCK`, and CMD25, `WRITE_MULTIPLE_BLOCK`.
-Key features, such as the ability to read or write multiple blocks, or the ability to issue a command while a read or write operation is ongoing, are already drafted--they just need to be tested.
+  Multiblock read commands depend upon the ability to stop the clock.

-- **SW**: [Control software](sw/) has been written, and has been used to demonstrate both [SDIO](sw/sdiodrv.c) and [EMMC](sw/emmcdrvr.c) performance.
+- **SW Testing**: [Control software](sw/) has been written, and has been used to demonstrate both [SDIO](sw/sdiodrv.c) and [EMMC](sw/emmcdrvr.c) performance.
 This software is designed to work with the [FATFS library](http://elm-chan.org/fsw/ff/00index_e.html).

-- **OPT_DMA**: An optional DMA extension is planned (not built), to allow data blocks to be transferred to memory at the full speed of the internal bus without CPU intervention.

-  The DMA will be the focus of how the SDIO controller handles wider bus widths for higher throughput.
+  An integrated test bench exists for testing this software from a ZipCPU, it just hasn't (yet) been tested.
+Because this integrated test requires integration with an external project (the ZipCPU), it's integration and further work is on hold pending resolution of how to integrate multiple design components together for this purpose.

+- **OPT_DMA**: An optional DMA is now passing simulation tests.
+The controller has not (yet) been (fully) formally verified, nor has the DMA been tested in hardware.
+At present, I expect this new DMA to work in "good" scenarios, but it is likely to lock up following something unexpected, such as an error or an abort.

+  Only the Wishbone DMA controller exists at present.
+Although some components exist to support an AXI DMA, they have not (yet) been integrated.

+- **STREAM DMA**: At customer request, hooks now exist for an (optional) stream DMA interface.
+This interface will accept an AXI stream input, and/or an AXI stream output.
+Data present on the AXI stream input may then be written directly to the device.
+Reads from the device may also produce data at the output stream.
+At present, the stream inputs must be a minimum of 32bits, and a power of two in width.
+The stream outputs must either be 32bits or the bus width.
+No provision exist for stream data less than a word in size.

+  This interface should become fully functional once the DMA is ready.

 - **eMMC Boot mode**: No plan exists to support eMMC boot mode (at present).
   This decision will likely be revisited in the future.